ShengboWang/ShengboWang.github.io/_posts/2023-09-01-input-output-linearization.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 The feedback linearization techniques facilitate more effective control of a nonlinear system.
 When only partial state variables or given outputs are measurable, input-output linearization (IOL) may simplify the control processes.
-This note includes the basic idea of IOL with its key assumptions, as well as its application in nonlinear safe control tasks.
+This note includes the basic idea of IOL with its key assumptions, as well as its applications in nonlinear safe control tasks.

 ### System description
 To achieve IOL, the nonlinear system should take the control-affine form with same dimensions in input and output, given as